jduanen/cnc_pendant/README.md

   * all button and knob values are small integers -- except incr "Lead" == 155
   * the pendent emits NOP packets when the axis knob is not set to "Off" and the jog wheel is not moving
     - the pendent continuously sends a jog value of 0
-  * the input tuple contains the (possibly empty) name of a pressed key, the current setting of the axis knob, the current setting of the increment knob, and the jog wheel delta
+  * the input tuple contains:
+    - the (possibly empty) name of a pressed key,
+    - the current setting of the axis knob, the current setting of the increment knob,
+    - and the jog wheel delta
   * if no key was pressed, then the key name will be None.
-  * if the axis knob is set to "Off" a None is given for the axis value, otherwise, the axis character is given as a string -- e.g, "X", or "A".
+  * if the axis knob is set to "Off" a None is given for the axis value,
+    - otherwise, the axis character is given as a string -- e.g, "X", or "A".
-  * the increment knob returns either a float (that corresponds to the increment to be moved by with each click of the jog wheel when in "STEP" mode) or an integer (that corresponds to the percentage of the maximum speed at which it can move).
+  * the increment knob returns either:
+    - a float (that corresponds to the increment to be moved by with each click of the jog wheel when in "STEP" mode)
+    - or an integer (that corresponds to the percentage of the maximum speed at which it can move).
   * reports current axis and incr knob settings
     - axis: 0x06="off"
     - incr: 0x0e=0.001/2%, 0x0d=0.02/5% ...

+* notes
   - always have to click motion mode button after power-on of pendant (i.e., either "Continuous" or "Step")
-- need to interogate the Controller to get the current values for the Coordinate
+  - need to interrogate the Controller to get the current values for the Coordinate
   - the -4 pendant only has four values (0x11-0x14), other two values for the -6
   - this application should interpret the final three positions of the incr knob as: 10, 50, 100?
   - starting up this program will force the pendant into RESET state
     * will have to select motion mode in order to get out of reset
   - the input from the pendant and the pendant's display are logically independent
     * it may take some time for the controller to receive inputs from the pendant and send back results that then are sent to the pendant's display
     * everything should converge to a consistent state quickly